 Yes, you know this by now.
 Fortuitously, I took the global health track for my recently completed doctorate studies.
 Our Special Olympics screenings, a global effort, sends vital health information directly to the Centers for Disease Control and Prevention (CDC).
 Therefore, I have been following the United Nations’ World Health Organization (WHO), CDC, and National Institutes of Health (NIH) religiously for the past 3 years.
 Preparedness, I now say.

 By now you must have seen Johns Hopkins University of Medicine U.S.-focused Covid-19 data tracker.
 This newer map compiles each region’s demographic, stay-at-home policies, testing results, and hospital capacity related to this virus.

 So much has happened in such a short time.
 Globally, over one million cases were documented as of April 1 (Resnick, 2020).
-Today, over 10 million cases have been recorded (Johns Hopkins, n.d.).
+Today, nearly 120 million cases have been recorded (Johns Hopkins, n.d.).
 One week can now last a lifetime.
 Though looking back to the origins of CoVid-19 can be sobering, it is instructive as we move (creep) forward.
 It must be remembered to not let the truth of Coronavirus be re-written now.
 TODAY is the time to study the lapses.
 So the world can be enlightened for potential “next waves” in the months or years to come.

 December 10, 2019